Jvalc/Recipe-App/README.md

-# Recipe App
+# Dish Delight App

 ## Overview

-The Recipe App is a user-friendly application designed to help users discover, manage, and enjoy various recipes.
+The Dish Delight is a user-friendly application designed to help users discover, manage, and enjoy various recipes.
 With features such as Google Single Sign-On (SSO) authentication, a searchable recipe database, and timer functionalities, this app aims to enhance the cooking experience.

 ## Features